hashicorp/vault/website/source/docs/platform/k8s/helm/configuration.html.md

     * `imageVaultAgent` (`string: "vault:1.3.1"`) - The name of the Docker image (including any tag) for Vault Agent.
 This should be the official Vault image.  **Vault 1.3.1+ is required by the admission controller**.

-    * `resources` (`string: null`) - The resource requests and limits (CPU, memory, etc.) for each of the server.
+    * `resources` (`string: ""`) - The resource requests and limits (CPU, memory, etc.) for each of the server.
 This should be a multi-line string mapping directly to a Kubernetes [ResourceRequirements](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.11/#resourcerequirements-v1-core) object.
 If this isn't specified, then the pods won't request any specific amount of resources.
     <br>**Setting this is highly recommended.**

     ```yaml